ICI3D/ICI3D.github.io/daidd/appinfo.md

 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 tab: DAIDD
 alerttype: warning
-alertmsg: The twelfth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held on 10-16 December.
-The deadline for receipt of applications is <strong>20 October</strong>.
+alertmsg: The thirteenth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held at AIMS-SA, Muizenberg, on 07-13 December.
+The deadline for receipt of applications is <strong>01 October</strong>.
 applink: ./apply
 ---